WurthElektronik/Proteus-Connect-Android/README.md

 ## General information

 This Android™ app is developed to send ASCII or HEX commands to connected boards.
-Currently the app is under development, which means that bugs might occur.
 Additional features and updates will be released as they are developed.

 ## Installation